AndrewDiles/gobblet/README.md

 MVP met.

-One stretch goal remains:
+A couple of stretch goals remains:

+- Visual indication when bot is taking turn.
-- code improved ai for a better challenge when playing versus a bot.
+- Code improved ai for a better challenge when playing versus a bot.